khu-tech/workshop_dry_run/README.md

+# Welcome to the AWS XR workshop, in this workshop you will learn about

+# AWS CDK

 # Prerequisite:

 CDK setup: if you haven't had AWS CLI and AWS CDK set up, make sure you install aws cli first.